MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winUI.md

 Add the ability to allow users to change the URL that the WebView2 control displays by adding an address bar to the app.

-1. In **MainWindow.xaml**, add an address bar by copying and pasting the following code snippet inside the DockPanel that contains the WebView.
+1. In **MainWindow.xaml**, add an address bar by copying and pasting the following code snippet inside the Grid that contains the WebView.

     ```xml
         <TextBox Name="addressBar" Grid.Column="0"/>